Blockchain

 3: Open the Aragon App

-Got to app.aragon.org to get started!
+Go to app.aragon.org to start your Base DAO.
 You’ll land on this homepage.

 Click “Connect Wallet” in the top right corner and choose from the options to connect.
 Choose the wallet that has Base mainnet and the funds you bridged.